What are the Main Types of Sphincters?

 The last set of sphincters in the digestive system are the internal and external anal sphincters, which manage the release of stool from the body.
 The internal sphincter operates involuntarily and typically stays closed to maintain continence, whereas the external sphincter is under voluntary control, allowing a person to decide when to have a bowel movement.

-When these muscles are weakened or injured, it can lead to fecal incontinence, making it difficult to control bowel movements.
+When these muscles are weakened or injured, it can lead to faecal incontinence, making it difficult to control bowel movements.
 This condition may result from factors such as aging, childbirth, or certain health disorders.

 2. Lower Esophageal Sphincter (LES)

-Also referred to as the cardiac sphincter, the LES is found at the junction between the esophagus and the stomach.
+The lower esophageal sphincter is a physiological sphincter formed by coordinated smooth muscle tone rather than a distinct anatomical ring.
+The LES is found at the junction between the esophagus and the stomach.
 It opens to let swallowed food enter the stomach and also allows air to escape during burping.

 Crucially, it acts as a barrier to prevent stomach acid from flowing back into the esophagus.
 When the LES does not close properly, it can lead to gastroesophageal reflux disease (GERD), a condition marked by acid reflux.